 Cremnophila linguifolia (Lemaire) Moran

-Cremnophila linguifolia is a glabrous, perennial succulent, with fibrous roots, stems pendent from cliffs and few branches.
-The rosettes are with 15 to 25 leaves and up to 7 inches (17.5 cm) wide.
-The leaves are green and not glaucous, up to 3.6 inches (9 cm) long, up to 2.2 inches (5.5 cm) wide and with rounded margins.
+Cremnophila linguifolia is a succulent plant with fibrous roots and branches with rosettes of 15 to 25 green, not glaucous leaves with rounded margins.
+The rosettes are up to 7 inches (17.5 cm) in diameter.
+Leaves are up to 3.6 inches (9 cm) long and 2.2 inches (5.5 cm) wide.
 The inflorescences are particularly long and horizontal or pendent.
-The flowers are white or greenish.
+Flowers are white or greenish.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).